 You will have a fair quantity of nut pulp leftover from this recipe.
 Restrain the pulp to extract as much milk as possible, then save it for use in cookies, cakes and green smoothies.
 Nothing goes to waste in this recipe.

-Please let me know if you try this – I would love to hear what you think of it.
+Please let me know if you try this.
+I am very happy with my finished product and I would love to hear what you think of it.